-A well-managed securities lending programme can be a valuable portfolio management tool, and may enable funds to receive an additional source of income that may add incremental risk-adjusted returns to a fund’s overall investment return objective.
+A well-managed securities lending programme can be a valuable portfolio management tool, and may enable funds to receive an additional source of income add incremental risk-adjusted returns to a fund’s overall investment return objective.

 All revenues that may arise from securities lending in respect of an ETF, net of direct and indirect operational costs, will be returned to the fund.

 A securities lending transaction involves the temporary transfer of securities from one party (the lender) to another party (the borrower).
 Securities lending enables funds enrolledin the securities lending programme (the lender) to potentially generate an additional source of income.

 In all cases, the securities borrower is a financial intermediary, such as a broker, dealer or market maker.
 In exchange for borrowing the securities from a fund, the borrower transfers collateral to the lending agent who holds that collateral in an account in the fund’s name.
 The borrower pays a fee for borrowing the securities and is contractually obliged to return the loaned securities.
 The loan is usually arranged by the securities lending programme coordinator, known as a lending agent.

 During the term of the loan, the borrower must provide collateral to the funds to mitigate against the risk of non-return of any loaned securities.
 The borrower receives all distributions and dividends arising during the period of the loan and pays these amounts to the lending agent at the same rate as if the securities were held in custody.
 The lending agent then pays all distributions and dividends on to the underlying lender.
 The borrower will generally have the right to exercise any voting rights arising during the period of the loan that relate to the loaned securities.

 The State Street Global Advisors’ Securities Lending Committee (Committee) oversees and comprehensively reviews performance and effectiveness, and provides oversight of State Street Global Advisors’ Global Securities Lending programmes.